 Check how much you could potentially borrow.

 Before beginning an application, it’s important to check how much you could borrow for a mortgage and what the cost could be.
-We have a borrowing calculator and a repayment calculator to help you decide.
+On our mortgage calculator pages we have a borrowing calculator and a repayment calculator to help you decide.

 Takes approximately 2 minutes to complete